jonlpersson/ed-latimore/site/_posts/2023-02-23-the-hard-way-to-escape-the-slow-pull-of-reality-s-quicksand.md

 You no longer even try or, when you do, it's so spetactacularly bad that you couldn't do worse if you were intentional about ruining your relationship.

 How does one break out of the prison they’ve constructed that also gets harder to escape from the more they try to?
-One day, they have a small but significant realization:&nbsp;**it’s their own fault they’re in there.**
+One day, they have a small but significant realization: **it’s their own fault they’re in there.**

 You don't have to take total responsibility.
 In fact, it’s likely you’ll still have denial about the role you play in your circumstances, but now you accept that your life is your responsibility.
 This changes your intent, which changes your actions, which changes your reality.